irinaverse/RobotFeelings/README.md

-## Art is Vacation for the Soul
+## Art is a prediction function
+Artists live somehow in the future.
 Extraordinary stuff in "Robot feelings" and (my feelings) after 2 job interviews in tech companies:

 - the word $robot$ is a newcomer to the English language
+- origin word is in Slavic language, $robota$
-- conversation from the 1920 play R.U.R. or Rossum's Universal Robots
+- dialogue from the 1920 play Rossum's Universal Robots
+- the play begins in a factory that makes artificial people, called roboti (robots)
+- after two job interviews in tech companies, I just start to feel the factory for artificial people
 - abstract ideas and the things after the Physics
 - work in progress...